 - This is known as a volcanic winter.

-This is the scenario that is most likely to wipe out a significant number of lives, not necessarily directly because of the eruption but rather all the horrific events that are likely to occur due to it.
+This scenario is most likely to wipe out a significant number of lives, not necessarily directly because of the eruption but rather all the horrific events that are likely to occur.

 The ozone layer is the region of Earth’s stratosphere that contains relatively high levels of ozone gas; it also absorbs most of the sun’s ultraviolet (UV) radiation.
-The depletion of this ozone layer will lead to skin cancer, cataracts, and other medical conditions.
+Depleting this ozone layer will lead to skin cancer, cataracts, and other medical conditions.

 - An ozone layer is a layer of the atmosphere made up of molecules, primarily O3, which can absorb solar UV radiation.